EasyEyes/remote-calibrator/README.md

 ### 💄 Customization

-- `.backgroundColor` Set the color of the background.
+- `.backgroundColor()` Set the color of the background.
 Default `#dddddd`. 🚧
-- `.videoOpacity` Set the opacity of the video element (in `trackDistance` and `trackGaze`).
+- `.videoOpacity()` Set the opacity of the video element (in `trackDistance` and `trackGaze`).
 Default `0.8`. 🚧

 ### 🎣 Getters

 Get the value directly.

 Getters will get `null` if no data can be found, i.e. the corresponding function is never called.
 The values returned **by the getter** will be wrapped in an object with its corresponding timestamp.
-Thus, to get the value, add `.value`, e.g. `RemoteCalibrator.viewingDistanceCM.value` (and use `RemoteCalibrator.viewingDistanceCM.timestamp` to get the corresponding timestamp).
+Thus, to get the value, add `.value`, e.g., `RemoteCalibrator.viewingDistanceCM.value` (and use `RemoteCalibrator.viewingDistanceCM.timestamp` to get the corresponding timestamp).

 #### Experiment